oracle-livelabs/apex/apex-professional-hol4/introduction.md

 ### Recap

 In the preceding workshop, you learned to create an application using your installed tables and data.
-Also, you created a Database application from a file, created an application from a Spreadsheet and configured a Progressive Web application.
+Also, you created a Database application from a file, created an application from a Spreadsheet and configured a Progressive Web Application.

 ### Objectives